 Have you experienced a bereavement?
-Are you struggling to cope with grief and loss?
+Are you struggling to cope with your feelings of grief and loss?
 Are you worried that how you are feeling is not normal?
 Know that you are not alone.
-I am very experienced supporting people who are going through a loss or bereavement, including sudden and traumatic deaths like suicide, overdoses, illnesses and car accidents.
-If you feel like you need some support with your grief and loss, please get in contact. by calling me on 07875 493188 or emailing email@example.com
+I am experienced supporting people who are going through a loss or bereavement, including sudden and traumatic deaths like suicide, overdoses, illnesses and car accidents.
+I offer one to one counselling and I also co-facilitate bereavement support groups.

 - behaviours such as sleep disturbance, mood swings and loss or gain of appetite

 - cognitive reactions such as a sense of overwhelm, disbelief and confusion

 - spiritual reactions, including dreaming and experiencing the presence of your loved ones/ places.

 All of these feelings, behaviours and sensations are a part of the grieving process.
 How you experience them is unique to you and it can feel very far from how you normal experience life and the world.
 There is no normal or right way to experience grief.
 And, there is no set period of time within which you can be expected to “get over it”, no set pattern in which your grief can be expected to play out.
 Sometimes it can be helpful to just talk to someone and be reassured that this is all part of the process.
 Sometimes you might feel you need a little more support.